yzhang1999/Editable-Label-Generation/README.md

 Some barcodes were too small for the model to interpret effectively.
 Bounding boxes needed validation to ensure accuracy post-augmentation.

+### YOLO model Outcome:
-### Outcome: Despite limitations, YOLO provided valuable bounding box predictions, which formed the foundation for downstream OCR, barcode recognition, and ZPL generation, ultimately enabling the automated pipeline to achieve its objectives.
+Despite limitations, YOLO provided valuable bounding box predictions, which formed the foundation for downstream OCR, barcode recognition, and ZPL generation, ultimately enabling the automated pipeline to achieve its objectives.

 ### OCR Process in the Workflow